 A shrine in Zaō Onsen, Yamagata. | Photo by Lucy Dayman

-We decided to try out the Japan Bus Pass and see how much of Tōhoku could be covered on a 3-day adventure.
+We decided to try out the Japan Bus Pass and see how much of Tōhoku could be covered on a three-day adventure.

 With snowy ski fields, coastal sushi markets, and plentiful hot spring towns, this underrated corner of Japan has a lot going for it, yet still feels untouched by mainstream tourism.
 It’s also pretty far from Tokyo, and a bit expensive to reach via the Shinkansen, so it’s a great place to visit by bus.

-Heading from central Tokyo to the snowy mountains of Zaō Onsen (in Yamagata Prefecture), the sushi center of Sakata, and finally the city of Akita — this is what we did with our three-day Japan Bus Pass.
+Heading from central Tokyo to the snowy mountains of Zaō Onsen (in Yamagata Prefecture), the sushi center of Sakata, and finally the city of Akita — this is what we did with our three-day Japan Bus Pass, during winter.

 Day 1: Tokyo to Mt.
 Zaō